When to go to Thailand: weather, seasons, monsoons

 - December to February offers warm weather (in the upper 20’s) with almost no rain.

 - Cool winds help to keep the mercury from creeping too high and create the ideal conditions for water sports

 - From March until May, temperatures start to rise, hitting a daily average of 29-35°C.

 - Warm weather guaranteed and no rain-related issues like landslides, flooding etc. to disrupt your plans

-- Fun dry season events include one of Thailand’s most beautiful festivals, Loy Krathong (festival of light) in November and Songkran (Thai New Year’s) in April.
+- Fun dry-season events include one of Thailand’s most beautiful festivals, Loy Krathong (festival of light) in November and Songkran (Thai New Year) in April.
 The exact dates of both vary year to year, depending on the lunar calendar

-- You can guarantee that boat trips and boat transfers are running plus the calm seas make it a perfect time for diving and snorkeling
+- You can guarantee that boat trips and boat transfers are running, plus the calm seas make it a perfect time for diving and snorkelling

 - From December to February, the cooler temperatures in the north make it a great time of year for hiking